aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 2.4.
 Basic Accelerator Configuration

 1. Select a sample config file as a baseline starting point
    - **IMPORTANT: Use a config file from the Github code branch you are deploying from, as valid parameters change over time.
-The master branch is NOT the current release and often will not work with the GA release.**
+The `main` branch is NOT the current release and often will not work with the GA release.**
    - sample config files can be found in [this](../../reference-artifacts/SAMPLE_CONFIGS/) folder;
    - descriptions of the sample config files and customization guidance can be found [here](./customization-index.md);
    - unsure where to start, use the [`config.lite-example.json`](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-example.json) file;